Linking Leaders To Make Communities Safer From Disasters

 New Orleans, Louisiana August 2005

 When it comes to disasters, Experience really is the best teacher.

 That's why LeadersLink is harnessing the real-life lessons of elected leaders who have been there - facing floods, fires, tornadoes, hurricanes, mass shootings and more.
 Using that wisdom, mayors and county officials from around the country can learn how to prevent disasters, respond when they happen and lead a robust recovery.

 Are you a current or former elected official with disaster experience to share?
 Are you the mayor of a city or leader of a county or parish that has been through a disaster and want access to that guidance?
 Are you a proactive elected official who wants to learn more about keeping your community safe?
-Click below to create a profile and join the LeadersLink network.
+Click below to see how LeadersLink can help.

 Are you a disaster expert with advice to share for elected officials grappling with a crisis?
 LeadersLink is looking for content from trained, experienced subject matter experts.
 Click below to tell us about your background and submit an article.